imDarshanGK/Loops-python/README.md

 Example 2:

-    Enter a number:984
+    Enter a number: 984
     reverse= 489
     it is not a Palindrome number

 Example 3:

-    Enter a number:737
+    Enter a number: 737
     reverse= 737
     it is a Palindrome number

 Example 4:

-    Enter a number:845
+    Enter a number: 845
     reverse= 548
     it is not a Palindrome number